photoangell/provejs-jquery/README.md

 ## Prove Events

 Prove is both a consumer and publisher of events.
 Events are triggered on either the input or the form.
 However, all prove event listeners are delagated to the form element.
-For example the decorators are event listeners that listen to events on the form element.

-The following events are triggered:
+The following events are triggered to share data with the decorators:
 - [status.form.prove](./EVENTS.md#) - triggered on the **form**
 - [status.input.prove](./EVENTS.md#) - triggered on the **input**